Faculty & Staff Resources

 Procedures:

-1. Download the appropriate Affiliation Agreement file.
+- Download the Affiliation Agreement file.
 Prepare the contract and submit electronically to the Associate Dean with dated signatures from the Department and the affiliated agency.
+This must occur no later than two weeks before the end of the term prior to when the student will be placed.

 See also: Background Checks; Insurance, Certificate of